 Can I Invest In Anything I Choose?

-All investments by an SMSF must be made on a commercial ‘arm’s length’ basis – this means your investments must be made at the same terms that you would give a stranger.
-The purchase and sale price of fund assets should always be at their true (and verified) market value, and the income from fund assets should always reﬂect a real world commercial rate of return.
+All financial investments by an SMSF are required to be done so on a commercial basis known as “arm’s length.”
+This means that the terms of the investment must be the same as those that you would offer to a complete stranger.
+Both the purchase price and the sale price of fund assets should always be at their actual (and verified) market worth, and the rate of return that is reflected in the income generated by fund assets should always reflect a real world commercial rate of return.

 • listed securities